Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 Reverse mortgages Reverse mortgages are aimed at older people and allow them to borrow against the value of their home without making monthly payments.
 The outstanding debt only becomes due when the borrower sells the home or dies.

-The following two types of mortgage registration are known and have different advantages and disadvantages.
+The following two types of mortgage registration are well known and have different advantages and disadvantages.

 Mortgage by Book